-It's been more than three years since Fujifilm introduced the X-Pro2 (pictured above), and in that time the company has fired out a stream of smashers across its full camera portfolio.
+It's been more than three years since Fujifilm introduced the X-Pro2 (pictured above), and in that time the company has fired out a stream of smashers across its wider camera portfolio, from the minuscule X-T30 mirrorless model and the X100F compact through to its GFX medium-format monsters.

-From the minuscule X-T30 mirrorless model and the X100F compact through to its GFX medium-format monsters, the X-Pro2 has been around to witness all of their arrivals.
-And while we're pretty confident it will eventually see an X-Pro2 successor itself, quite when that will happen has been anyone's guess.
+The X-Pro2 has been around to witness all of their arrivals, and while we're pretty confident that we'll see a successor to the X-Pro2 itself sooner rather than later, quite when that will be has been anyone's guess.

 - Camera rumors 2019: the biggest and best camera rumors around